hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 followed by some content ("Once upon a time...") and the `</p>` **closing tag**.
-Notice the opening and closing tags differ only by the abscense or presence of the `/` character.
-These things together form an
+Notice the opening and closing tags differ only by the presence of the `/` character.
+The opening tag, content, and closing tag together form an
 HTML **element**.
-A browser would read the example line above and display the "Once upon a time..." text as a paragraph.
+A browser would interpret the example line above by displaying the "Once upon a time..." text as a paragraph.

 An element's opening tag can specify